What Are My Rights Under The Workers’ Compensation Law?

 We will protect your rights in all areas of workers’ compensation law, including:

-- Medical treatment — The employer has an obligation to provide medical treatment and has a right to select the treating doctor in workers’ compensation cases.
-If your employer does not refer you to any particular doctor, you should ask your employer which doctor you should see.
+- Medical treatment — The employer has an obligation to provide medical treatment and has a right to choose your doctor.
+If your employer does not tell you which doctor to see, you should ask.

-- Temporary disability benefits — If the treating doctor certifies that you are unable to work, you are entitled to “temporary total disability benefits.”
+- Temporary disability benefits — If your treating doctor certifies that you can’t work, you are likely entitled to “temporary total disability benefits.”
 The amount is based on a percentage of your gross average weekly wage.

 Meet With Our Experienced Lawyers